sjavi4/PlayerDoll/README.md

 Download links available from above

-## Notice

-<b>The plugin is finished re-construction and start Testing publicly.

-If problems found on newer version, please write an issue. </b>

 ## Disclaimer

 <b>This plugin is highly dependent on NMS, slightly changes made by Mojang / Server Jar provider might cause this plugin no longer working.<br>